Truth—perimenopause and menopause can feel like your body is playing a trick on you.

 Muscles: Keeping Your Strength in Check

 - What to do: Aim for two to three resistance training sessions per week, targeting major muscle groups like your legs, arms, and core.
-Exercises like squats, deadlifts, and
+Exercises like squats, deadlifts, and push-ups are your go-to.

-push-ups are your go-to. - Why it helps: Strength training stimulates muscle growth, helps preserve muscle mass, and combats the decline in strength that can happen with menopause.
+- Why it helps: Strength training stimulates muscle growth, helps preserve muscle mass, and combats the decline in strength that can happen with menopause.

 - Protein Power: Boost your protein intake to 20-30 grams per meal.
-This supports
+This supports muscle recovery and synthesis, helping to offset muscle loss.

-muscle recovery and synthesis, helping to offset muscle loss. - Helpful Hints – Try high-quality protein sources like eggs, lean meats, tofu, cottage
+- Helpful Hints – Try high-quality protein sources like eggs, lean meats, tofu, cottage cheese, fat-free Greek yogurt, legumes at each meal for sustained muscle support.

 Consider working with a certified trainer who understands menopause and can customize a strength training program for you to target muscle retention and ease joint discomfort.